 The law recognizes this distinction.
-Inability to pay is a valid defense to a contempt action.
+The inability to pay is a valid defense to a contempt action.
 Simply showing that you are unemployed, though, is not sufficient to establish an inability to pay.
 If you are a father who is falling behind on child support, contact a family law attorney in your area to see if anything else can be done to provide relief.

 What If You Can’t Pay Child Support

-There may be a host of causes for financial hardship, but many of them will not entitle you to reduce your child support obligations.
+There are a host of causes for financial hardship, but many of them will not entitle you to reduce your child support obligations.
 Simply losing a portion of your income may not be enough to reduce your child support obligation.

-In some states, you must lose a notable portion before the courts will entertain modifying the amount.
-The first thing you need to do is find out what the requirements are in your state for modifying a child support order in your state.
+If you do lose a notable portion of your income, you will need to find out what the requirements are for modifying a child support order in your state.
 Consequences for nonpayment can include: